Idaho Workers' Compensation Claims: Eligibility, Filing, and Appeals

 Temporary Total Disability

 If you are unable to work for more than five days due to your injury or illness, or if you are hospitalized as an in-patient, you are eligible for temporary total disability (TTD) payments for lost wages while you are out of work and receiving treatment.
-The weekly amount you will receive, called an “income benefit allowance,” is typically two-thirds of your average weekly wage, subject to a minimum of $307.80 and a maximum of $615.60 (in 2014).
+The weekly amount you will receive, called an “income benefit allowance,” is typically 67% of your average weekly wage, subject to a maximum of $655.20 (in 2017).
 You can expect your first payment to be made 28 days after the date of your injury or illness.

 Temporary Partial Disability